Here’s how to make an outdoor DIY hanging Santa sleigh and reindeer out of plywood for less than $20 this holiday season.

 I decided to use some wire mounting clips for this task.
 These were small plastic clips normally used to mount coaxial cables to walls for organization.

-However, they would be perfect for my project.
+However, these plastic clips would be perfect for Santa sleigh and reindeer.

 To hang them up outside, I added two eye hole screws to my porch posts.